Scânteia train accident: Accident

-A minibus, with 16 people on board, was hit by a train at a railway crossing in the county of Iași, near the town of Scânteia.
-According to Under-Secretary of State for Health Raed Arafat, 14 people died, including the driver and a child, and three were seriously injured.
-The bus, which was hit in the centre, was pushed 350 m to Scânteia train station.
+A minibus carrying 16 people was struck by a train at a railway crossing in Iași County, near the town of Scânteia.
+According to the Under-Secretary of State for Health, Raed Arafat, 14 people were killed, including the driver and a child, while three others were seriously injured.
+The minibus, which was hit in the middle, was pushed approximately 350 meters to Scânteia train station..
 The train stopped about 350 meters after the impact.
 Train traffic in the region came to a standstill for a time.

 The train involved in the accident was operated by private rail company Regiotrans and ran between Iași and Brașov.

 Victims

 All of those dead and injured were on the bus; the train passengers were unhurt.
 According to sources cited, some of the passengers were thrown out the vehicle following the impact, while others remained trapped in the minibus.
 The bus driver, whose age was variously reported as 21 or 26, and the other injured persons were reported to be in a state of traumatic coma.